Rancho Veloz: Estampas Event

 The José Alfredo Ibáñez Library in Rancho Veloz puts into practice the expression of Claudia Lux, president of the International Federation of Librarians, who recently urged the institution to be involved in all aspects of life for the Estampas event.

-It is a great challenge to capture aspects of the general culture that have shaped the life of Rancho Veloz.
+It is a challenge to capture aspects of the general culture that have shaped the life of Rancho Veloz.
 It also highlights events, customs, curiosities, personalities, and figures whose significance or sympathy have left their mark on the history and sentiment of this town.

 The main objectives are to contribute to enhancing the sense of belonging to the community and the neighborhood by keeping alive memories and significant experiences, to provide an interactive space for people interested in exploring community issues and their identity, and to ensure the inclusion of different groups in the compilation of research that addresses theoretical aspects of identity from the Ranchovelozana perspective.
 An urgent requirement was to gather as many testimonies as possible from illustrious individuals, thereby increasing the bibliography of references, which is insufficient at this stage of municipalization of education, where the library, more than a center that stores books, has become a source that radiates culture.

 These are some of the objectives of the Estampas event, which will be dedicated to Librarian's Day and also to all those who revive the thought of Martí.